Supplement Manufacturer Reviews

 Supplement Manufacturer Safety

-While the FDA requires supplement manufacturers follow some strict rules, the safety of the product is in that hands of that company.
+While the FDA requires supplement manufacturers follow strict rules, the safety of the product is in that hands of that company.
 The National Institutes of Health Office of Dietary Supplements says, “Under the Dietary Supplement Health and Education Act of 1994, the dietary supplement manufacturer is responsible for ensuring that a dietary supplement is safe before it is marketed.”
 If it’s any consolation, the FDA is responsible for taking action against any company that sells an unsafe product.

 The U.S. Pharmacopeial Convention offers a similar program.
 “A supplement successfully meeting our rigorous testing and auditing criteria receives the USP Verified Mark.
 When you see the Mark, it means the supplement contains the ingredients listed on the label, in the declared strength and amounts; does not contain harmful levels of specified contaminants; is made according to FDA and USP Good Manufacturing Practices, using sanitary and well-controlled processes.”